On Clarity in Performance Reporting

 Conclusion: Clarity Is a Design Choice

-Clarity in performance reporting depends on the upstream design cycle, explicit structural analysis, a defined performance management process, and governance arrangements that can absorb inspectability without displacing accountability.
+Clarity in performance reporting depends on the upstream design layer, explicit structural analysis, a defined performance management process, and governance arrangements that can absorb inspectability without displacing accountability.

 Where these elements are missing, reporting systems stabilise around compliance rather than understanding.
 Narrative substitutes for structure.
 Explanation substitutes for action.
 Escalation substitutes for design.
-The system functions – but below its potential.
+The system functions – but with avoidable limits on learning and intervention.

 This outcome is not irrational.
 It reflects governance asymmetries and role ambiguities that make compliance feel safer than clarity.